What Nonprofits Can Learn from the News Media

 The move was bold in that mainstream news organizations and their style guides tend to be rather conservative when it comes to language.
 As Karen Yin writes in the Conscious Style Guide, “Don’t wait for your style guide to catch up, because it’s waiting for you to demonstrate sufficient usage.”

-Most other mainstream news style guides—such as the Associated Press, the Chicago Manual of Style, and the New York Times continue to use the lowercase “black.”
+Many other mainstream news style guides—such as the Associated Press and the New York Times—continue to use the lowercase “black.” *

 Why it matters